Seeed-Studio/wiki-documents/docs/Wio_Node.md

 [![Get one now](https://github.com/SeeedDocument/Wio_Node/raw/master/pictures/300px-Get_One_Now_Banner.png)](https://www.seeedstudio.com/Wio-Node-p-2637.html)

+!!!Warning
+     The Wio IFTTT function is EOL.
+But Wio APP is avaiable.
+You can use the API from Wio APP to read sensor status and control the actuator.

 ## Features
 ----
 - No hardware programming or No breadboard or No jumper wires or No soldering required.